-- 52.14 Boats must carry wearable life preservers for all occupants at all times, and race committees may require wearing them when racing when they consider it necessary. - 52.15 Suitable paddle or oar must be carried. - 52.16 A towline of 10 meters (33') minimum length, and 6mm (1/4") minimum diameter must be carried.
-SCIRA makes no prescription on anchor but some local authorities may require it. - 52.17There shall be no advertising matter whatever on the outside or inside of any boat or on its sails, except as allowed by the SCIRA Event Sponsorship Policy.
-Any boat infringing this ruling shall not be issued or shall be subject to loss of measurement certificate. - 52.18 Sliding seats, hiking boards, trapeze rigs and other artificial methods of supporting the skipper's or crew's weight to balance the boat are prohibited.
+52.14 Boats must carry wearable life preservers for all occupants at all times, and race committees may require wearing them when racing when they consider it necessary.

+52.15 Suitable paddle or oar must be carried.

+52.16 A towline of 15 meters (49') minimum length, and 8mm minimum diameter must be carried.
+SCIRA makes no prescription on anchor but some local authorities may require it.

+52.18 Sliding seats, hiking boards, trapeze rigs and other artificial methods of supporting the skipper's or crew's weight to balance the boat are prohibited.
 This does not prevent the use of hiking straps or any kind of line or cord attached to the boat within 203 mm (8") of the top of the deck.
 It is permissible for the crew to hold on to the side stays.